Skip to Content

 Dangerous Heat Continues For Weekend

-Heat Alerts have been extended into the weekend with dangerous heat continuing.
-Expect slightly cooler but still well-above-normal temperatures on today.
+Expect slightly cooler but still well-above-normal temperatures through the weekend, though there will be some relief at the coast and lower elevation valleys today.
 With a ridge of high pressure to our southeast, southerly flow will keep the warm air mass over the region.
 In addition, mid-level moisture will also stream in giving us some cloudcover at times through around Saturday.
 While some high based showers may develop, no rain is likely to make it through the hot, dry later below and reach the ground.
 We have been monitoring for a lightning threat, but at this time, lightning does not look likely.
 The ridge nudges back toward us this weekend, so temperatures will actually go back upward for a couple of days before a cool-down finally arrives.

 AIR QUALITY: Good to Moderate